mohtechnology/Flask-Extensions/README.md

 **Use:**

-* Automatically generates Python docstrings for your functions and methods.
+* Automatically generates Python docstrings for your functions and methods.<br>
   ✅ *Helps document your Flask views quickly and properly.*

 ---